-The Board adopted a director tenure policy in 1999 which is reviewed on a periodic basis and was most recently affirmed at a meeting of the Board held in September 2007.
-The tenure policy provides that Directors of Fortis are to be elected for a term of one year and, except in exceptional circumstances determined by the Board, will be eligible for re-election until the Annual Meeting of Shareholders next following the earlier of the date on which they achieve age 70 or the 10th anniversary of their initial election to the Board.
+The Board adopted a director tenure policy in 1999 which is reviewed on a periodic basis and was most recently reviewed and amended in September 2010.
+The policy provides that Directors of Fortis are to be elected for a term of one year and, except in exceptional circumstances determined by the Board, will be eligible for re-election until the Annual Meeting of Shareholders next following the earlier of the date on which they achieve age 70 or the 12th anniversary of their initial election to the Board.
 The policy does not apply to Mr. Marshall whose service on the Board is related to his tenure as CEO.